Paul Magrs: The Brenda and Effie Mysteries

 In 2020, it was announced Free@Last TV, who produced the Sky1/Acorn TV series Agatha Raisin, were developing a television series.

 Other novels

 Magrs' other novels include Aisles (2003) and To the Devil – a Diva!
 (2004); he has also published several short stories.
 His novel Exchange was shortlisted for the 2006 Booktrust Teenage Prize and was longlisted for the 2007 Carnegie Medal.

 His young adult novel, The Ninnies was listed by the Irish Times as one of the children's books of the year in 2012.

 Later novels include two books about his cats, Fester and Bernard, The Story of Fester Cat and Welcome Home, Bernard Socks, a stand-alone novel, 666 Charing Cross Road (ISBN 978-0755359486), and a trilogy of novels about a frontier family on the planet Mars.

 Art

-Harper Collins have published three books featuring his artwork.
+HarperCollins have published three books featuring his artwork.